JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/basic_usage.md

 plot_billiard(bt)
 axis("off")
 tight_layout()
-xlim(0,1.5)
-ylim(0,1.0)

 sname = "C:\\***\\example"
 plot_evolution(p, bt, 200;
-sleeptime = 0.1, col_to_plot = 4, savefigs = true, savename = sname)
+col_to_plot = 4, savefigs = true, savename = sname)
 ```
-Afterwards the outputed .png files where merged into a single .gif externally.
+Afterwards the outputed .png files where merged into a single .gif externally using for example the website gifmaker.me.

-A full overview of all plotting procedures offered by this package is coming soon.